The human chorionic gonadotropin (hCG) blood test measures the level of hCG hormone present in a sample of your blood.

 Urine tests can be influenced by factors such as dehydration and the time of day that you test, while an hCG blood test can provide conclusive results even in cases where hCG levels are quite low.

-HCG can first be detected in a blood sample approximately 11 days after conception.
-Levels of hCG continue to double every 72 hours and reach their peak around eight to eleven weeks after conception.
+hCG can first be detected in a blood sample about 11 days after conception.
+Levels of hCG continue to double every 48 to 72 hours.
+They reach their peak around 8 to 11 weeks after conception.

-The hCG quantitative test is performed to:
+The hCG blood test is performed to:

 - confirm pregnancy

-- determine the age of the fetus
+- determine the approximate age of the fetus

 - diagnose a potential miscarriage